access-ci-org/Basic_Cluster/doc/README.md

 -   ```build_kernel_ver: '3.10.0-327.el7.x86_64'```

     `uname -r` at build time - required for Warewulf to build bootstrap images for the compute nodes.
+THIS SHOULD BE UPDATED AT RUN-TIME!

 #### slurm.conf variables
 These are added to the SLURM configuration file as needed